Rushing Back Will Make It Worse, Fauci Warns Senate

 Fauci had also been in person when he delivered his early warnings, whereas on Tuesday he addressed senators gathered in the Dirksen building via remote videoconferencing.

-Represenative Lamar Alexander, a Tennessee Republican who chairs the committee, noted that the set-up was a onetime up exception.
+Representative Lamar Alexander, a Tennessee Republican who chairs the committee, noted that the set-up was a onetime up exception.
 Fauci has been self-quarantining out of an abundance of caution after a small outbreak of the virus struck multiple members of White House staff.

-The others testifying today — Centers for Disease Control and Prevention director Robert Redfield, Food and Drug Administration commissioner Stephen Hahn, and Admiral Brett Giroir, assistant secretary for the Department of Health and Human Services — are getting similar accomodations.
+The others testifying today — Centers for Disease Control and Prevention director Robert Redfield, Food and Drug Administration commissioner Stephen Hahn, and Admiral Brett Giroir, assistant secretary for the Department of Health and Human Services — are getting similar accommodations.

 From their first witness today the Senate heard a message both hopeful and grim, as Fauci testified that a vaccine is not within reach but still the best way toward putting students back in school, and bring back jobs.